dennisverspuij/tb-correctidentity/README.md

     * based on the original recipients of the replied-to message
     * **NEW in 2.4.x:** based on addressbook entries
     * based on non-standard SMTP header fields of the replied-to message (**new feature**: "Advanced: Additional mail headers")
+    * **NEW in 2.5.x:** use any matched address as "from" to support "catch-all" mail server configurations
 * Automatically change the "from" identity when addressing specific recipients
 * Warn if specific recipients are included in a email send from a specific identity

+### **NEW in 2.5.x:** Use matching address as "from"
+In mail servers with "catch-all" configuration, all mails with any destination email address received by that server are forwarded to a single mailbox.
+E.g. \*@mailbox.test with "\*" being any local part of the address.

+Examples: `info@mailbox.test, unknown.user@mailbox.test, some.random.address@mailbox.test` etc.

+Correct identity addon allow to use that address as "from" when replying such an email.
+E.g. use "mailbox.test" as detection search pattern and choose "use the found ... as from" option.
+In this use case, the "from" email-address is different from the selected sender identity.
+If you like to keep your sender identity hidden from the final mail recipients, please check if your mail server does not leak that information in the outgoing emails (e.g. by checking the "source" view of a received sample email).

 ### **NEW in 2.4.x:** Addressbook Match
 Instead of using individual match entries, also a complete addressbook can be checked for a match.